PMEC-OSU/FOSTWIN/docs/index.md

 We encourage users to try this right away - [an account to the web interface](https://fostwin-signup.evergreeninnovations.co/) can be active within minutes.

 Using our simple controller example as a starting point, you can develop your custom controller.
 This can be done entirely locally (on your own PC), and tested in real-time mode via our web interface.
 One unique benefit of real-time mode is the ability to change controller tuning parameters while the model is running.
-Via the web platform you can experiment with different values for tunable parameters like the damping setting applied.
+For example, you can tune the damping setting and watch the "live" effect on your system.

-While working with the web interface, you'll get charts of the data flowing throughout the system.
-You can also to download your simulation results for subsequent post-processing in MATLAB.
+The web interface provides live charts of relevant system signals.
+You can also download your simulation results for subsequent post-processing in MATLAB.

 ![](images/dashboard-charts.png)